Dinesh-AT/Freelancer-Management-System/README.md

 - **User Authentication**: Secure sign-up and login functionalities with password hashing and JWT tokens.
 - **Service Management**: Easy-to-use interface for freelancers to list, edit, and manage their services, including pricing and descriptions.
 - **Order Processing**: Smooth order management system with real-time updates on order status.
-- **Real-time Chat**: Built-in chat functionality for direct communication between freelancers and clients.
 - **Payment Integration**: Secure payment gateway integration for hassle-free transactions.
-- **Search and Filter**: Efficient search and filter options for finding relevant services.
-- **Admin Panel**: Admin dashboard for managing users, services, orders, and site settings.

-## Technology Stack

-- **Backend**: Django, Python
-- **Frontend**: HTML, CSS, JavaScript
-- **Database**: PostgreSQL (production)
-- **Others**: Celery for asynchronous task processing, Redis for caching, Bootstrap 5 for frontend styling

 ### Razorpay Integration

 This project utilizes Razorpay for payment gateway integration.
 Razorpay is a leading payment gateway provider in India, offering secure and seamless payment processing solutions.

-### Bootstrap 5

-Bootstrap 5 is used for frontend styling and layout.
-It provides a comprehensive set of responsive design components and utilities, making it easier to build modern and mobile-friendly web interfaces.

 ## Installation